textcreationpartnership/A02153/README.md

 ##Content Summary##

 #####Front#####

-Perimedes the blacke-smith a golden methode, how to vse the minde in pleasant and profitable exercis
+1. To the Right worship.
+Geruis Cliffton Esqui•e, Robert Greene wisheth increa•e of worship and Vertue.

+1. To the Gentlemen readers, Health.

+1. Au R. Greene Gentilhōme, Sonnet.

 #####Body#####

+1. Perymedes.

-1. The first nightes discourse.
+    _ The first nightes discourse.

-    _ Perymedes tale.

-    _ Delia hir tale.

-    _ Perymedes tale.
+      * Perymedes tale.

-1. The second nights discourse.
+    _ The second nights discourse.

-    _ Perymedes tale.

-    _ Delia hir tale.
+      * Delia hir tale.

-    _ Perymedes tale.

-1. The third nights exercise.
+    _ The third nights exercise.

-    _ Perymedes tale.

-    _ Delia hir tale.

-    _ Perymedes tale.
+      * Perymedes tale.

 #####Back#####

+1. William Bubb Gentleman, to his freend the Author.

+1. The Author.
-Perimedes the blacke-smith a golden methode, how to vse the minde in pleasant and profitable exercis **Types of content**
+WHen the Caldees ruled in Aegypt, as the Gimnosophists did in India, and the Sophi in Greece, they v **Types of content**

   * There are 166 **verse** lines!